lyteabovenyte/Mock-kafka/README.md

 - [x] encrypting connection, mutual TLS authentication, ACL based authorization using [Casbin](https://github.com/casbin/casbin) and peer-to-peer grpc connection
 - [x] Observability using [zap](github.com/grpc-ecosystem/go-grpc-middleware/logging/zap), [ctxtags](github.com/grpc-ecosystem/go-grpc-middleware/tags) and [OpenCensus](go.opencensus.io) for tracing. all in gRPC interceptors ⚭
 - [x] Server-to-Server Service Discovery using [Serf](https://www.serf.io)
-- [x] Coordination and Consesusn with **Raft** algorithm and bind the cluster with **Serf** for Discovery Integration between servers
+- [x] Coordination and Consesusn with **Raft** algorithm and bind the cluster with **Serf** for Discovery Integration between servers (trying to implement [KRaft](https://developer.confluent.io/learn/kraft/))
 - [x] Client-side LoadBalancing with gRPC and End-to-End Discovery Integration

 ##### implementation:
 - commit log:
     - *hash-table* index approach for in-memory data structure using *write-ahead-log* and *LSM Tree engine* by fragmenting index, store and segments
-    - implementing segment and stores in binary format that fits best for logs. it encodes the length of a string in bytes, followed by the raw strings (page 74 of designing data-intensive application for more info)
+    - storing log segments and stores in bytes for ease of serializing and deserializing in network and gRPC protocols
-    - using store and index files approach for each log segment by in-memory data-structure for faster seeks. (already thinking about merging the old segments)
+    - using store and index files approach for each log segment by in-memory data-structure for faster seeks. (already thinking about merging the old segments using merge-sort algorithm)
     - using [go-mmap](https://pkg.go.dev/github.com/go-mmap/mmap) library to memory map index file for performance issues.
     - tests for each segment and it's store and index files
 - gRPC Services: *v2.0.0*